Skip to content

 Proposed Tower in Penllyn Woods Park

-The proposed tower in Penllyn Woods Park would be constructed in an existing gravel maintenance area where park construction materials are currently stored.
+The proposed tower in Penllyn Woods Park would be constructed in an existing gravel maintenance area where park maintenance materials are currently stored.
 As a first step in the review process, the Supervisors considered an amendment to a “Voluntary Declaration of Conservation Easement” regarding use of the Park.
 The Supervisors conducted a public process while considering this amendment, advertising the proposed amendment, sending notices to the community, and conducting public hearings on November 14 and November 28, 2023.
-Rise Up presented testimony about the need for the tower in Penllyn Woods Park and agreed, at its own cost, to better organize the maintenance area to create room for the tower and improve the overall appearance of the area.
-As a result, there would be no change in the size of the maintenance area after the tower was installed.
-In response to questions from the Supervisors, Rise Up also provided testimony regarding environmental clearances required for the installation of cell phone towers.
-After a rigorous analysis, the Supervisors concluded that the tower would not harm the Park’s scenic or recreation areas, as there would be no change to any part of the Park outside of the existing maintenance area.
-Following the conclusion of testimony, the Board of Supervisors voted to approve an amendment to the conservation easement for the cell tower.
+Rise Up presented testimony about the need for the tower in Penllyn Woods Park and agreed, at its own cost, to better organize the maintenance area to create room for the tower and improve the

-Because Lower Gwynedd purchased Penllyn Woods Park in part with grant funds from Montgomery County, approval from the Montgomery County Commissioners was required confirming that the “change of use” to the Park was acceptable.
+Because Lower Gwynedd purchased Penllyn Woods Park in part with grant funds from Montgomery County, approval from the Montgomery County Commissioners was required confirming that the “change of use” to the park was acceptable.
 Over the course of several months at public meetings of the Montgomery County Open Space Board, Township officials and Rise Up representatives explained that certain areas of the Township have limited or no cell coverage, and that the proposed tower will not affect the Park’s scenic or recreational uses.
 Following a recommendation from the Open Space Board, on April 17, 2025, the Montgomery County Commissioners approved the change of use, with conditions intended to achieve a net conservation benefit:

 1. The existing Penllyn Woods Park conservation easement will be amended to require notice be provided to Wissahickon Trail about proposed future easement amendments.